inBeat/inbeat-website/content/top-influencers/instagram/health/japan/kyoto/_index.md

 ---
-title: Top 10 Health Instagram Influencers In Kyoto In 2023
+title: Top 10 Health Instagram Influencers In Kyoto In 2024
 description: >-
-  Find top health Instagram influencers in Kyoto in 2023.
-Most popular hashtags: #japanesefood #pr #tokyo #kyoto.
+  Find top health Instagram influencers in Kyoto in 2024.
+Most popular hashtags: #pr #tokyo #japan #japanesefood.
 platform: Instagram
 hits: 9
-text_top: See the best Instagram influencers on inBeat.
+text_top: See the best Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 9 Instagram influencers like this in Kyoto, Japan for you to contact.
+text_bottom: Our search engine has 9 Instagram influencers like this in Kyoto, Japan for you to contact.
 profiles:
   - username: "yoshimayu_"
     fullname: >-